ItEndsWithTens/SickJumps/README.txt

       See the source distribution for an example script that demonstrates one approach to parsing the string and using some of its information.

+    end_multiplier  float, default start_multiplier

+      The speed multiplier to use after the ramp down.